 - Average salary of a Louisiana chemical plant and system operator—$68,150 (according to OES program data)

 In addition to workers who are directly involved in manufacturing, this sector employs many business and information technology professionals.
-The state workforce commission says employment in the broad category of professional, technical, and scientific workers is expected to increase over 16 percent from 2016 to 2026.6 That number includes professionals such as network administrators, who earn an average salary of $68,380 in Louisiana according to OES program data.
-The OOH says it's possible to get started in the field of network administration with a two-year associate degree.8
+The state workforce commission says employment in the broad category of professional, technical, and scientific workers is expected to increase over 16 percent from 2016 to 2026.
+That number includes professionals such as network administrators, who earn an average salary of $68,380 in Louisiana according to OES program data.
+The OOH says it's possible to get started in the field of network administration with a two-year associate degree.

 Louisiana can add "Hollywood South" to its long list of nicknames, thanks to the growing number of movies and television series filmed in the state.
 Innovative tax credits for film and music projects help bolster a vibrant entertainment industry, which employs a wide range of creative professionals.
-And the state workforce commission estimates that for the entire arts, entertainment, and recreation sector, employment is expected to increase 8.2 percent between 2016 and 2026, an increase totaling over 2,400 jobs.6
+And the state workforce commission estimates that for the entire arts, entertainment, and recreation sector, employment will increase 8.2 percent between 2016 and 2026, an increase totaling over 2,400 jobs.

 But you don't have to be a performer to benefit from this thriving entertainment industry.
 If you're more interested in working behind the scenes, check out these careers and their average salaries in Louisiana (all data from the OES program):

 - Sound engineering technician—$88,610